ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/submods-cbor.cddl}
 ~~~~

 The Submodule and Nested-Token definitions for JSON-encoded EATs is as below.
-This difference in definitions vs. CBOR is necessary because JSON has no tag mechanism and no byte string type to help indicate the nested token is CBOR.
+This difference in definitions versus CBOR is necessary because JSON has no tag mechanism and no byte string type to help indicate the nested token is CBOR.

 ~~~~CDDL
 {::include nc-cddl/submods-json.cddl}